swethagumpena/NetGameSim_441/README.md

  - ACC = ATL/RTL
  - BTLR = WTL/RTL
  - VPR = (GTL - BTL)/(2 * RTL) + 0.5
+The computed final values are then written to _results.txt_
    The ACC variable is the ratio of correctly recovered TLs, and the VPR ratio shows how mistaken your algorithm is when analyzing recovered TLs.
 Constants are used in the formula for the VPR in order to normalize its values, VPR ∈ [0, 1], where VPR=0 means that all recovered TLs are incorrect, and VPR=1 means that they are correct.
 The idea behind computing the precision VPR is to evaluate the difference between good and bad TLs, i.e., GTL and BTL.
 If all recovered TLs are good, i.e., GTL=RTL and BTL=0, then VPR=1.
 If all recovered TLs are bad, i.e., BTL=RTL and GTL=0, then VPR=0.
 The difference between the ACC and VPR measures is that ACC is used to evaluate the performance of your algorithm while VPR shows the combined performance of your similarity formula and the resulting matchmaking part of your algorithm.
-The variable ACC is analogous to the recall parameter in information retrieval, which is the ratio of the number of relevant documents retrieved to the total number of documents
+The variable ACC is analogous to the recall parameter in information retrieval, which is the ratio of the number of relevant documents retrieved to the total number of documents.
 ---

 ## Test Cases